-Yet the second justification is crucial in understanding the ‘constitutional revolution’ from the perspective of the court.
-The argument of the supreme court is the following: public law is anchored in primary legislation.
-The legislative body is the Knesset; secondary regulations should therefore be derived from primary legislation.
-This has three reasons – first, separation of powers between the legislative and executive (clause 20); second, primary legislation determines the secondary legislation (clause 21); and third, the democratic principle, i.e. essential democracy (clause 22).
-Essential democracy has two bases: one, the will of the people.
+The ruling is crucial for understanding the “constitutional revolution” from the Supreme Court’s perspective.
+The court argued that public law is anchored in primary legislation and that secondary regulations should be derived from primary legislation.
+The court noted three reasons for this: 1) the separation of powers between the legislative and executive branches (section 20); 2) primary legislation determines the secondary legislation (section 21); and 3) the democratic principle – that is, essential democracy (section 22).
+One of the foundations of essential democracy is the will of the people.
 This is manifested in the parliament as the representative of the sovereign.
-In essential democracy, the majority mastered by the coalition should not harm human rights.
-Second, essential democracy is based on three values: separation of powers, rule of law and human rights.
+In essential democracy, the majority must refrain from infringing upon human rights.
+Essential democracy is also based on three values: separation of powers, rule of law, and human rights.
 “Separation of powers is not a value in and of itself.
-It’s purpose is not to secure efficiency.
-The goal of separation of powers is to increase liberty and prevent concentrating power in the hands of one ruling element in a way that could harm the freedom of the individual.”
-After citing other justices, the clause concludes: “human rights are therefore the main basis of democracy.
-There is no democracy without human rights.
-It is not a democracy if the majority deprives the minority of its rights”.
-Human rights are not absolute, but essential democracy can deprive of human rights only on condition it forwards the values of the state, to a worthy purpose and not beyond the required measure.
+Its purpose is not to ensure efficiency.
+The goal of separation of powers is to increase liberty and prevent the concentration of power in the hands of one sovereign authority in a way that is liable to violate individual freedom.”
+Section 23 of the ruling concludes: “Human rights are therefore the central tenet of democracy.
+There can be no democracy without human rights.
+It is not a democracy if the majority deprives the minority of its rights.”
+Human rights are not absolute, but essential democracy condones the infringement of human rights only if the violation is consistent with the values of the state, for a worthy purpose, and not disproportionate.

-The ruling therefore has it that sensitivity to human rights is necessarily to be anchored in primary legislation by the parliament and not by the executive branch.
-“Therefore, the democratic principle on all its aspects – representative and normative – leads to the conclusion that the principal measures should be determined in primary legislation.”
-In Israeli law, the judges distinguish between the primary legislation before and after the 1992 basic laws of human rights. “with the legislation of basic law: human dignity and his freedom and basic law: freedom of action an essential transformation in the status of human rights occurred.
-The received constitutional over-legal status” (clause 31 p.
+The ruling therefore holds that sensitivity to human rights must be anchored in primary legislation by the parliament and not by the executive branch.
+“Therefore, the democratic principle in all its aspects – representative and normative – leads to the conclusion that the principal measures should be determined in primary legislation.”
+In the Israeli context, the justices distinguish between primary legislation before and after the basic laws enacted in 1992: “With the enactment of Basic Law: Human Dignity and Liberty and Basic Law: Freedom of Occupation, a substantial transformation in the status of human rights occurred.
+They received a super-legal constitutional status” (section 31, p.
 30).
-The significance of this constitutionalization, determined judge Barak, is that all judicial branch and judicial norm is influenced by the constitutional arrangements of human rights.
-The justices therefore rule that the minister of defense has no authority to exempt Yeshiva students as the primary legislation should be determined by the Knesset and not the government.
-He therefore has no authority (clause 43).
+The significance of this constitutionalization, Justice Barak wrote, is that all judicial norms are influenced by the constitutional arrangements of human rights.
+The justices therefore ruled (section 43) that the minister of defense was no longer authorized to exempt yeshiva students because the primary legislation should be determined by the Knesset and not by a government ministry.